oussjarrousse/dj-rest-auth-saml/README.md

 ## Requirements:

+Besides Django, this package depends on the following packages:

+- [django-allauth](https://allauth.org/) that provides advanced authentication functionality to the Django framework.
+- [django-rest-framework](https://django-rest-framework.org), DRF, that provides an extendible and flexible way to build Web APIs on top of Django
+- [dj-rest-auth](https://dj-rest-auth.readthedocs.io/en/latest/introduction.html) provides RESTful API endpoints for the django-allauth using DRF (`django-allauth` does not provide API support out of the box [yet](https://allauth.org/news/2024/04/api-feedback/).)

+To use the package effectively, make sure `django-allauth`, `django-rest-framework` and `dj-rest-auth` are installed and configured correctly.

-Make sure that `django-allauth` is installed with the SAML 2.0 extension:
+Also, make sure that `django-allauth` is installed with the SAML2 extension:

 ```bash
 pip install django-allauth[SAML]